docarray/docarray/docs/fundamentals/documentarray/subindex.md

 (subindex)=
 # Search over Nested Structure

-To use {meth}`~docarray.array.mixins.find.FindMixin.find` on multimodal or nested Documents (a multimodal Document is intrinsically a nested Document), you will need "subindices".
+To use {meth}`~docarray.array.mixins.find.FindMixin.find` on multimodal or nested Documents (a multimodal Document is intrinsically a nested Document), you need "subindices".
 The word "subindices" represents that you are adding a new sub-level of indexing to the DocumentArray and making it searchable.

 Each subindex indexes and stores one nesting level (like `'@c'` or a {ref}`custom modality <dataclass>` like `'@.[image]'`) and makes it directly searchable.
 Under the hood, subindices are fully fledged DocumentArrays with their own {ref}`document store<doc-store>`.